0xinevitable/antikythera/README.md

 ## Future Work

-- On-demand Tool addition capabilities
+- On-demand Tool Addition Capabilities

-  - In the future, we plan to utilize Move's ability to extract Package ABI through specific RPC methods.
-This will allow AI to evaluate and utilize new packages on-the-fly by analyzing the Aptos Move Code.
-We've already implemented this approach with ThalaSwap, inspired by Thala's API SDK.
+  - In the future, we plan to leverage Move's capability to extract package ABI through RPC (`getAccountModule`, equivalent to `sui_getNormalizedMoveModulesByPackage` in Sui).
+This will enable AI to evaluate and utilize new packages in real-time by analyzing Aptos Move Code.
+We've already tested this approach with ThalaSwap (butlater replaced by KanaLabs's DEX aggregator integration).
+This method is also inspired by [ThalaLabs/surf](https://github.com/ThalaLabs/surf).

+- Universal Client/Frontend Development
-- We aspire to create a universal client/frontend similar to Instadapp or DeFiLlama by combining AI agents with wallet connections.
-Our goal is to develop a decentralized frontend aggregator, providing a more user-friendly experience for newcomers to the ecosystem.
+  - We aim to create a comprehensive client/frontend similar to Instadapp or DeFiLlama by combining AI agents with wallet connections.
+Our objective is to develop a decentralized frontend aggregator, offering a more intuitive experience for newcomers to the ecosystem.